ekenigsberg/spfy-where-used/README.md

 spfy-where-used leverages the "Simple Salesforce" Python library and Tooling API calls to generate a spreadsheet of all custom fields' "Where Is this Used?" results.

+Update the config.py file in the resources subdirectory to reflect your org's username, password, and security token.

 Sadly, "Where Is this Used?" doesn't cover Workflow or Data Validation. :-|